The Best Slang Terms from the 1970s That Aren't Cool Today

 When something is presented, and then quietly taken away.
 A taunting word for a jovial denial.

 If you find a woman's body especially attractive, you might say she was built like a brick house.
 As in: Well put together, proportionally perfect.
-If you want a brickhouse body, find out What Celebrities with Perfect Bodies Do Every Day.

 Example: "That girl is so fine, she's a brick house."